hyz-courses/CISC3023-Machine-Learning-Notes/06_Random_Forest.md

 	- Half of them, twice of them, ...
 	- Pick the best.

+## 6.1.4 Combine Results
+### Classification Task
+In classification, each decision tree outputs a class label, and the final prediction is based on a **majority vote** from all the trees.
+- **Example**: If you have 5 trees in your random forest, and their outputs are:
+	- Tree 1: Class A
+	- Tree 2: Class B
+	- Tree 3: Class A
+	- Tree 4: Class A
+	- Tree 5: Class B
+The final prediction would be **Class A** since it has the majority of votes (3 votes).
+### Regression Task
+In regression, each decision tree outputs a numerical value, and the final prediction is based on the **average** (mean) of the outputs from all the trees.
+- **Example**: If you have 3 trees in your random forest, and their outputs are:
+	- Tree 1: 4.5
+	- Tree 2: 5.0
+	- Tree 3: 6.0
+The final prediction would be the **average**:
+$$
+\frac{4.5 + 5.0 + 6.0}{3} = 5.17
+$$
 # 6.2 Pros and Cons
 ## 6.2.1 Advantages
 ### Performance